mostafa-elgendy22/Crazy-Taxi/README.md

 ## Description
 A game built using C++ and OpenGL

-## VSCode
-- You can build it with many compilers but here is a way using `Visual Studio Community Release 2019 `
-#### Needed Extensions:
-- C/C++ Extension Pack
-#### How to build
-- From Phase2_3/ directory : `Ctrl+shift+p` `Cmake Configure` `Ctrl+shift+p` `Select a kit`, and choose `Visual Studio Community Release 2019 `

 ## How to RUN
 - Clone the repo
+- `cd Phase2_3`
 - Build the Project
 - Run either:
   - full version: `bin/GAME_APPLICATION.exe -c config/crazy-taxi/app.jsonc `
   - lite version: `  bin/GAME_APPLICATION.exe -c config/crazy-taxi/full-scene.jsonc` or directly: `bin/GAME_APPLICATION.exe`

-- Make sure you run in cmd from Crazy-Taxi/Phase2_3/
+### VSCode
+- You can build it with many compilers but here is a way using `Visual Studio Community Release 2019 `
+#### Needed Extensions:
+- C/C++ Extension Pack
+#### How to build
+- From Phase2_3/ directory : `Ctrl+shift+p` `Cmake Configure` `Ctrl+shift+p` `Select a kit`, and choose `Visual Studio Community Release 2019 `

 ## Controls
 `w` Move Forward